iclanzan/WordPress-on-OpenShift/README.md

 When debugging, set `define('WP_DEBUG', false);` to `define('WP_DEBUG', true);`.
 Errors will be logged to `$OPENSHIFT_LOG_DIR/debug.log`.

-The uploads directory is set to `$OPENSHIFT_DATA_DIR/uploads` because anything placed in the `data` directory is persistent.
+The uploads directory is set to `$OPENSHIFT_DATA_DIR/uploads` because anything placed in the `$OPENSHIFT_DATA_DIR` directory is persistent.
 In order for WordPress to be able to use this directory though, a symbolic link to this directory is created at `php/uploads`.

 The `php/.htaccess` file that WordPress creates is a symlink to `$OPENSHIFT_DATA_DIR/htaccess` to preserve it.